GeorgTenzing/Multiclass-Audio-ML/README.md

 # Multiclass-Audio-ML
-This is a personal project for the ETH Zürich Course: P&S: Python for machine learning Datasets will be uploaded in the future
+This is a personal project for the ETH Zürich Course: P&S: Python for machine learning

+Datasets link: https://gitlab.ethz.ch/gtenzing/project_ml25/Georg_drone_detection /train and /test

 ## Overview: